lgbongiolo/Volatility-Stop-Loss-Calculator/README.md

 ### Version - V1.0

 # Insights:
-- This calculator will find the stop loss that will be triggered the least for the seletected period, based on the asset volatility.
+- This calculator will find the stop loss that will be triggered the least for the selected period, based on the asset volatility.
 - This doesn't mean you can't be stopped several consecutive days, it only considers day by day Max and Min prices and not periods.

 ### Goals:
 - To find the best stop loss percentage based on volatility

 ### Version Updates:
-- Relatory
+- Report

 ### Future Implementations:
-- Add total Days Count to relatory
+- Add total Days Count to report
 - Add to any Quantitative Trading model
-- Considerations about Close price versus Being Stoped - what's the difference?
+- Considerations about Close price versus being stopped - what's the difference?

 ### Author - Luiz Gabriel Bongiolo